CarlosHenriqueMkt/carloshenriquemkt/README.md

 <div align="center">

-  <h1>Software Engineer — Next.js, Three.js, GSAP, Blender and Figma.</h1>
+  <h1>3D Software Engineer — Next.js, Three.js, GSAP and Blender.</h1>

 As a Software Engineer at Eclipseworks, I apply my marketing background and front-end development skills to create web applications that are visually stunning and user-friendly.
 I specialize in Next.js, a React framework that enables fast and optimized performance, and I have experience with other technologies such as Three.js, GSAP, Blender, and Figma.